arekouzounian/bloggen/README.md

 The goal was for these tools to be developed for my own personal blog, but a secondary goal is to allow this set of tools to be configurable in such a way that anyone could use this to deploy their own personal blog.

 The web-based frontend will be housed in the [frontend folder](./bloggen-frontend/), the command-line interface code will be in [the cli folder](./cli/), and  server-side code exists in [the server folder](./server/)

+# Project Structure
+This project is essentially three main parts:
+1. A [CLI client](./cli/), written in Go, that helps to generate post structures and update/upload them
+2. An [SSH server](./server/), written in Rust, that implements a modified version of SFTP that handles uploads from the client and places them according to a JSON configuration
+3. A [Next.js frontend](./bloggen-frontend/), written in React, that implements a web frontend which displays posts and handles page data/server-side page generation.

 # Installation
 To install, you must first have SSH access to the target machine that will be hosting the blog.
 As of right now, the only SSH auth method is SSH key auth, so you need to have a keypair that can authenticate to the server properly.